 I’m going to take a slightly different approach on this concept with a thought and philosophy I’ve been trying to get myself into the mindset of applying on a daily basis.
 This mindset is something we all have the chance to challenge ourselves on everyday in different situations.
 The concept is simple and the question goes like this.
 “Why not become the Raven, rather than the Macaw?”
 So what am I getting at here?
 It’s simple, we have two very different birds and many people will chose one or the other based on certain criteria.
 Here is my logic between the two.

-Permanent link to this article: http://www.packetpilot.com/the-raven-or-the-macaw/
+Permanent link to this article: https://www.packetpilot.com/the-raven-or-the-macaw/

 I had the circumstances of lack of budget, broken freeware, and understandable need put me in the position of spinning up another unsupported freeware application in the form of a UCCX Call Center Wallboard.
 As usual, I tend to be a gluten for punishment and tend to try and fight these type of situations into submission.
 Luckily for me in this case, I had a great solution (UC Guerrilla’s take on the free wallboard), as well as a great resource at my disposal.
 That resource is none other than one of the best Exchange, Server, and Client engineers I know, and am rather happy to call a friend and colleague; none other than ibageek03 on Twitter.

-Permanent link to this article: http://www.packetpilot.com/uc-guerrilla-wallboard-on-server-2012-64bit/
+Permanent link to this article: https://www.packetpilot.com/uc-guerrilla-wallboard-on-server-2012-64bit/

 A colleague and I have been debating over a few months the topic of troubleshooting.
 My initial stance on the topic was that you CAN teach troubleshooting.
 However, as time has passed working with particular individuals I have came to a realization that you CANNOT teach troubleshooting.
 My belief now is that some people simply have a mind that thinks in logical sequences to rule out options and others don’t.
 While I’m sure this post may cause some heat towards myself the point isn’t to say anything bad about anyone.
 My point is that some individuals have a very effective troubleshooting skill set, while others simply have a set rubric of tests that if exhausted, results in a complete halt in process.
 I’ve come up with four items that impact an individuals ability to troubleshoot effectively even after the initial checklist has been exhausted.

-Permanent link to this article: http://www.packetpilot.com/you-coach-not-teach-troubleshooting/
+Permanent link to this article: https://www.packetpilot.com/you-coach-not-teach-troubleshooting/